Kuantan Pahang, Malaysia Travel Guide

 Features boat tours for fireflies at night and bird species during the day in the mangrove forest.

-Beyond the main attractions, Kuantan features quieter spots and local favorites for a connection with the area.
+Beyond the main attractions, Kuantan features quieter spots and local favorites for a bond with the area.

-A tranquil fishing village beach south of Kuantan, with local life and fresh Ikan bakar (barbecued fish) stalls.
+A tranquil fishing village beach south of Kuantan, featuring local life and fresh Ikan bakar (barbecued fish) stalls.

 A small, community-focused zoo, often overlooked by tourists, featuring close interactions with local and exotic animals.